opennorth/scrapers-ca-ruby/README.md

 ## Getting Started

-Install Git, Ruby 2.0 and MongoDB, if you haven't already.
+Install Git, Ruby 2.x and MongoDB.
 We recommend [RVM](http://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv) to manage your Rubies.

 Install the Bundler gem: